Rabia303/rabia303/README.md

  <p align="center">
 </p>
 <h2 align="center">Hello there!
 My name is Rabia Imtiaz.👋🏻</h2>
 <p align="center">I'm Rabia, currently pursuing dual degrees in Computer Science from DUET and Software Engineering from Aptech, both set to complete in 2025 .
 With a solid foundation in Java, C++, .NET MVC, SQL, PHP, and MySQL , I’m passionate about software development and currently expanding my skills in mobile app development using Flutter and Dart .
-My goal is to create impactful projects that not only stand out on my resume but also open doors for research opportunities, thesis work, and future career growth .
-I'm particularly interested in developing innovative solutions that can make a real difference, whether through AI or other cutting-edge technologies.
 <br>  How to reach me rabiaimtiaz203@gmail.com
 </p>